The Tile Wreck 2019 Accommodation, Diving & Training

 The Centre has sheets, pillows, towels and blankets for the beds, but you should bring two towels for diving with you.
-There is a commercial size washing machine and we hang the washing to dry it.
+There is a washing machine and we hang the washing to dry it.

 There are no house keepers at the Centre and so all participants will be required to help with basic chores and maintenance and when applicable walk the dogs, which are part of the team.

 There is a mobile telephone which can receive incoming calls.
 Internet facilities are currently in town about 5 miles away or the local bars which are a mile away.